Kate Eileen Shannon

 MY NOTES: This is best done in a professional style deep fryer and lower fish SLOWLY inch by inch so it doesn’t stick to the basket.
 For the chips, I use OreIda steak fries.
 Before you start on the fish, put the frozen chips in the fryer and take them out when they are a light golden color and leave draining (this is another reason the professional style deep friers are better – multiple baskets).
 Then do the fish.
 Then you put the fries in again until they have reached the color you want.
 A good friend of mine owned a chipper wagon and he taught me this made the best chips (starting from frozen and doing twice) and he was right.

-4 thoughts on “SINCE IT’S FRIDAY, HAVE THE BEST FISH & CHIPS
+4 Responses to “SINCE IT’S FRIDAY, HAVE THE BEST FISH & CHIPS”